dthx2710/csc2012-t12/README.md

 | **XiangHui**          | 2101993    | Computer Vision Developer   | [@XiangHui556](https://github.com/XiangHui556)       |
 | **Xun Thong**          | 2102436    | Frontend Developer          | [@xunthongkkkkkk](https://github.com/xunthongkkkkkk) |
 | **Sing Thai**          | 2102954    | Docker                      | [@singthaitan](https://github.com/singthaitan)       |

+## Introduction
+This project offers a complete solution that enables users to earn reward points by recycling items.
+The prototype employs computer vision to detect the items via a physical web camera, and a machine learning model to classify them into various categories, such as plastic, paper, and cans.
+Users can view their profile, reward points, and recycled items, and redeem their points for items in the store.

+## Implementation

+The system is designed as a microservices architecture, with distinct services for the frontend, gateway, user-service, and image-service.
+ReactJS, gRPC, NodeJS, and Python are used to develop these services, respectively, and they are containerized with Docker and orchestrated with Docker-Compose.

+Instead of Kubernetes, the project uses minikube to operate the services in a local Kubernetes cluster.
+To route the traffic to the services, NGINX Ingress Controller is utilized.
+Meanwhile, NGINX reverse proxy routes the traffic to the frontend and gateway. gRPC (HTTP/2) is employed for communication between services, and gRPC Gateway is used to expose the gRPC services as RESTful APIs. gRPC is advantageous because it is an efficient, open-source universal RPC framework that utilizes HTTP/2 for transportation and Protocol Buffers as the interface description language.
+This allows for generating client and server code in any language from a simple .proto file, which is also used to generate the RESTful APIs.
+The system uses a single source of truth for the API, and client code for the frontend and gateway can be generated from the same .proto file.

 ## Requirements:
 - A machine running Windows or Linux operating system